 It’s been a while since Facebook released Facebook Business—a branch of the social media platform dedicated to assisting businesses of any size with their social media marketing campaigns.
-A lot of features may have changed, but the basic objectives are the same: drive sales by getting as many people to notice you so that you can interact with them and then somehow convert them into long-term paying consumers.
+A lot of features may have changed, but the basic objectives of a business’s Facebook page remain the same.
+It aims to drive sales by getting as many people to notice you so you can interact with them and somehow convert them into long-term paying consumers.

-One of the biggest misconceptions marketers have right now is including the number of Page Likes in their social media marketing metrics.
-If their page is getting more than 10 or 20 new Likes a day, they’re going to count that as a sign of success.
+One of the biggest mistakes marketers can make right now is including the number of Page Likes in their social media marketing metrics.
+If their Facebook page is getting more than 10 or 20 new Likes a day, they’re going to count that as a sign of success.

 It’s not, and they shouldn’t.

 This may be hard to believe, but Facebook Likes don’t matter anymore.
-It feels good to see four or five digits in that area, but the bitter reality is that those four or five digits no longer hold any significant impact on your sales—and, consequently, your business’s growth.
+It feels good to see four or five digits in that area, but the bitter reality is that those digits no longer have any significant impact on your sales—and, consequently, your business’s growth.

 Likes Do Not Equate To Engagement

 It’s very easy for a person to Like a page on a whim.
-While scrolling through their feed or checking their update, Facebook can casually recommend your page to them based on several factors: their registered Likes, their location, their age or gender, and so on.
+While scrolling through their feed or checking updates, Facebook can casually recommend your page to them based on several factors: their registered Likes, their location, their age or gender, and so on.

 To Like your page, all they need to do is click the button.

 They don’t even need to actually visit your page to Like it.
-Ergo, there is no actual feasible engagement there—nothing that you can nurture into a healthy brand-consumer relationship, anyway.
+In other words, there is no actual feasible engagement.
+Nothing that you can nurture into a healthy brand-consumer relationship, anyway.

 According to a study, only 1% of users who like a business page will actually visit the page.
 That means that out of the 100 new Likes you just got, only one of them actually visited you.
 Disheartening, but it’s the truth.